 The Museum of Arts and Design

 The Museum of Arts and Design (MAD) first opened its doors in 1956 as the Museum of Contemporary Crafts, with an original mission of recognizing the craftsmanship of contemporary American artists.
-The Museum was founded by Aileen Osborn Webb, a patron of the Arts.
-Today, the Museum fosters to the creative process and how it influences crafted works that better our contemporary lives.
+The museum was founded by Aileen Osborn Webb, a patron of the arts.
+Today, the museum fosters the creative process and how it influences crafted works that better our contemporary lives.
 This is accomplished by educating and inspiring the public through exhibitions, family programs, workshops, and classes.
-The Museum also includes a restaurant and theatre to provide visitors with an all-day experience.
+The museum also includes a restaurant and theatre to provide visitors with an all-day experience.

 Backstory and Context

 The Museum of Contemporary Crafts, opened in 1956, focused primarily on providing exhibitions related to craft disciplines - jewelry, ceramics, fashion, etc. The institute addressed the changing direction of craftsmanship in society by helping locate emerging artists whose work linked craft to industry.
 The patron of the museum, Aileen Osborn Webb, was born into wealth, but she didn't allow her privileged upbringing to hamper her desire to contribute to society.
 According to Paul J. Smith, who later led the museum, Webb's interest in craft developed during the Great Depression, a time when people were trying to sell any goods they could.
 She used her time and resources to help these people make a living.
 From that point forward, Webb continued to develop her vision for the world of craft, as she was involved in the establishment of the Craft Horizons magazine, the American Craftsman Educational Council, and the World Crafts Council along with other programs and organizations.